groupdocs-metadata/GroupDocs.Metadata-Products/english/metadata/_index.md

 ############################# Header ############################
 title: "Document Metadata Management Solution"
-description: "‎APIs and apps to read, edit, replace and remove metadata of documents, images and other file formats on popular platforms."
+description: "APIs and apps to read, edit, replace and remove metadata of documents, images and other file formats on popular platforms."

 ############################# APIs ###############################
 apis: